 Bonds are rated on the quality of their issuer.
 The higher the issuer’s quality, the lower the interest rate the issuer will have to pay, all else equal.
 That is, investors demand a higher return from corporations or governments that they view as riskier.

 Bonds broadly fall into two large categories based on their rating:

 - Investment-grade bonds: Investment-grade bonds are viewed as good to excellent credit risks with a low risk of default.
 Top companies may enjoy being investment-grade credits and pay lower interest rates because of it.

-- High-yield bonds: High-yield bonds were previously referred to as “junk bonds,” and they are viewed as more risky, though not necessarily very high risk, depending on exactly the grade and financial situation.
+- High-yield bonds: High-yield bonds are also referred to as “junk bonds,” and they are viewed as more risky, though not necessarily very high risk, depending on exactly the grade and financial situation.
 Plenty of well-known companies are classified as high yield while continuing to reliably make their interest payments.